PRELUDE TO DEEPERMIND

 What we say should promote the good in others, and be useful in guiding others and ourselves to better ground.
 This is one of the missions of love.
 This leads us to the third Idea: Love gives truth, direction and purpose.

 The words of love triumph over words that burst out with anything that is true.
-If we tell a white lie, and save someone from being hurt we, of course, are doing the right thing.
+If we tell a white lie, yet save someone from being hurt, we are still doing the right thing.

-But if we are working in science, love is not so important as finding out the truth about nature.
+But if we are working in science, love is not as important as finding out the truth about nature.
 Love is very important in using science.
-Just because we might of learned how to blow up the world, love says don't.
+Just because we might have learned how to blow up the world, love says don't.
 Our fourth Idea is: In the material world, scientific method is our source of truth.

 How can we work with people of faith, and help them understand that science is part of the truth too.
 In the USA, about 70% of the people are Christian and most believe in the Bible.
 One way to bridge the gap, is to use the Bible to promote scientific understanding.
 We could point out that in the very first words of the Bible (these come first and are important), God made the world.
 Many other religions have similar beliefs.